Uppsala University

 Uppsala University (UU) (Uppsala universitet) is a public research university in Uppsala, Sweden.
 Founded in 1477, it is the oldest university in Sweden and the Nordic countries.

-Founded in the 15th century, the university rose to significance during the rise of Sweden as a great power at the end of the 16th century and was then given relative financial stability with a large donation from King Gustavus Adolphus in the early 17th century.
+The university rose to significance during the rise of Sweden as a great power at the end of the 16th century and was then given relative financial stability with a large donation from King Gustavus Adolphus in the early 17th century.
 Uppsala also has an important historical place in Swedish national culture, and identity for the Swedish establishment: in historiography, religion, literature, politics, and music.
 Many aspects of Swedish academic culture in general, such as the white student cap, originated in Uppsala.
 It shares some peculiarities, such as the student nation system, with Lund University and the University of Helsinki.

 Uppsala belongs to the Coimbra Group of European universities and to the Guild of European Research-Intensive Universities.
-It has ranked among the world's 100 best universities in several international rankings.

 The university has nine faculties distributed over three disciplinary domains: Humanities and Social Sciences, Medicine and Pharmacy, and Science and Technology.
 As of 2020, it had approximately 52,000 registered students at the undergraduate and postgraduate levels and 2,200 PhD students.

 Architecturally, Uppsala University has traditionally had a strong presence in Fjärdingen, the neighbourhood around the cathedral on the western side of the river Fyris.
 Despite some contemporary building developments further away from the centre, Uppsala's historic centre continues to be dominated by the presence of the university.

 History

 15th century: Origins

 As with most medieval universities, Uppsala University initially grew out of an ecclesiastical centre.
 The archbishop of Uppsala had been one of the most important sees in Sweden proper since Christianity first spread to this region in the ninth century.
 Uppsala had also long been a hub for regional trade and had contained settlements dating back into the deep Middle Ages.
 As was also the case with most medieval universities, Uppsala had initially been chartered through a papal bull.
 Uppsala's bull, which granted the university its corporate rights, was issued by Pope Sixtus IV in 1477 and established several provisions.
 Among the most important of these was that the university was officially given the same freedoms and privileges as the University of Bologna.
 This included the right to establish the four traditional faculties of theology, law (Canon Law and Roman law), medicine, and philosophy, and to award the bachelor's, master's, licentiate, and doctoral degrees.
-The archbishop of Uppsala was also named as the university's Chancellor and was charged with maintaining the rights and privileges of the university and its members.
+The archbishop of Uppsala was also named as the university's chancellor and was charged with maintaining the rights and privileges of the university and its members.
+Lectures began on 7 October.